microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 Note that the client specifies the operation id in the URL path.

-A successful response to the PUT operation should have a `201 Created` status and response body that contains a representation of the status monitor _and_ ny information from the request used to initiate the operation.
+A successful response to the PUT operation should have a `201 Created` status and response body that contains a representation of the status monitor _and_ any information from the request used to initiate the operation.

 The service is responsible for purging the status monitor after some period of time.
 It should auto-purge this resource after completion (at least 24 hours).